Aerospace Engineer · Systems Thinker · Builder

 01 — About

-Beyond the classroom, I bring practical experience as a sales engineering intern, and leadership running a 170+ member organization with a $200K+ annual budget — driving measurable gains in performance and earning institutional recognition.
+Beyond the lab, I bring program-management experience and leadership running a 170+ member organization with a $200K+ annual budget — driving measurable gains and earning institutional recognition.

 02 — Projects